Comparing Paya (PAYA) & The Competition

 |8.60

-Paya’s rivals have higher revenue, but lower earnings than Paya.
-Paya is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Paya’s peers have higher revenue, but lower earnings than Paya.
+Paya is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-This is a breakdown of current ratings for Paya and its rivals, as reported by MarketBeat.
+This is a summary of current ratings for Paya and its peers, as reported by MarketBeat.

 |Sell Ratings